From the top of the tower to the underground cellars

 Walking along the main street of San Quirico d’Orcia you will come across the Collegiata, a striking 12th-century church built on travertine and sandstone.
 It holds an organ dating from the 17th century, which, after a restoration, was revealed to have a great timbre.

 Round off your tour with a visit to the Horti Leonini.
-Carried out by Diomede Leoni in 1580, it’s a superb example of the typical Italian garden.
-Conceived as a private garden reserved for a few, it became property of the municipality of San Quirico d'Orcia in 1975 and today is regularly open to the public.
+Carried out by Diomede Leoni in 1580, it’s a superb example of the typical Italian garden conceived as a public space.
+It became property of the municipality of San Quirico d'Orcia in 1975 and today is regularly open to the public.

 Many thanks to Strada del Vino Nobile di Montepulciano for inviting us to #IlBuonSecoloSenese blog tour.

 Read more about the tour (in Italian) here:

 Other Time-based tours

 - flag Sporty More demanding itineraries for highly trained cyclists and those who love a challenge, with the toughest climbs and hardest roads

 - nature Scenic bike itineraries In the loveliest of places, immersed in nature, by the sea and through historical old towns